I, Robot (video game): Gameplay

 In I, Robot, the player controls "Unhappy Interface Robot #1984", a servant robot who has become self-aware and decides to rebel against Big Brother.
 To advance from level to level, the robot must destroy the giant blinking eye of Big Brother, first by wearing down its shield and then attacking the eye directly.
 The robot fires energy at the shield by moving over red blocks in the level, converting them to blue.

-Although the robot can jump, the robot will be destroyed if jumping while the eye is open.
+Although the robot can jump, it is destroyed if jumping while the eye is open.
 Various extra hazards, such as birds, bombs and flying sharks, can also destroy the robot during each level.
 At the end of some levels, rather than destroying the eye immediately, the robot must navigate a maze and collect gems before it encounters the eye at close range.
 Once a level is completed, the robot flies through outer space and must shoot or avoid "tetras", meteors, and various obstacles (including a floating head that fires nails) to reach the next level.

 The player can adjust the camera angle during gameplay, moving closer to the robot or flying up for an overhead view of the level.
 The closer the camera is to the robot, the greater the score multiplier, but the more difficult it is to see the whole level and Big Brother.
 In later levels, enemies known as "viewer killers" begin attacking the camera directly, forcing the player to either change the viewing angle or move the robot so that the camera will follow it.
 Failing to avoid a viewer killer costs the player a life.

-There are 26 unique level designs; after completing all of them, the levels repeat at a higher difficulty and with a different color palette, as in Atari's earlier game Tempest.
+There are 26 unique levels; after completing all of them, the levels repeat at a higher difficulty and with a different color palette, as in Atari's earlier game Tempest.
 After completing a total of 126 levels, the player is thrown back to a random earlier level.
 The game ends when the player runs out of lives.

 Doodle City

 Doodle City, referred to in the game as an ungame, is a simple drawing tool which presents the player with a selection of objects from the "game" mode.
-It was in some ways, an experiment in 3D art.
 The player can move and rotate each shape and can cause trails to be left on the screen as they are moved.
 The player can remain in this mode for up to three minutes per credit, and can switch back to the main game at any time.
 One life is subtracted from the player's life pool for each minute spent in Doodle City.